versionone/VersionOne.Client.Requestor/Develop V1 Apps 101 - 01 - Intro and Roadmap.md

 platform***.
 If it looks like we have not read and understood the [FMGTABAA](http://www.lessonsoffailure.com/tag/ivory-tower/), then remind us that:

-## Our goals for you are: Enjoyment, Skill Building, Achievement
+## We want you to feel: Enjoyment, Understanding, and Achievement

-We want you to:
+You should feel great when using our APIs to customize VersionOne to your needs!
+Here's what we want for you:

-### 1. Enjoy using the VersionOne APIs
+### Enjoyment

 We want you to *visibly* enjoy using the API.
 Yes, we want you to *enjoy* it.
 Not just tolerate it, or roll your eyes and grit your teeth because your boss thinks you need to use the API to intergrate with some old school